hpwarren/pyEIS-test/README.md

   * `eis_mpfit.py`: really mpfit.py by Sergey Koposov, which is based on IDL code by Craig Markwardt.

 * 3-EAG: a very early attempt at writing a coherent set of documentation for these python routines.
+To start, take a look at eag.pdf.

 It is important to remember that this is "minimum viable example" python software.
-The primary goal is to get feedback.
+The primary goal is to try something out and get feedback.